East Broad Top Railroad and Coal Company: Rockhill Trolley Museum

+As of July 1, 2026, the EBT is limiting use of Rockhill's trolley tracks to afternoons only, Friday through Sunday.
+This is so that the EBT can operate rail bikes on the Rockhill Right-of-Way (RoW).
+The foundation behind the EBT has longer term goals for the Rockhill property and RoW.
+While the Rockhill Trolley Museum is not expected to close, its future is now in doubt.

 Friends of the East Broad Top Museum

 FEBT operates a museum complex in the community of Robertsdale in Wood Township, Pennsylvania known as the Friends of the East Broad Top Museum.
 The museum is located in the East Broad Top Robertsdale Station, about 40 minutes from the operating portion of the railroad, and contains historic artifacts and documents.
 Robertsdale was hub of the coal mining operations of the Rockhill Iron and Coal Company which hauled the coal on the EBT.
 The goal of the FEBT Museum is to present the history and culture of the East Broad Top Railroad and Coal Company and the industries it served in the surrounding area.
 FEBT is also nearing completion on the restoration of the RI&C Co. owned Robertsdale Post Office building, which will eventually house the museum's exhibits, while the station will be fully restored to its period appearance.

 The Robertsdale Historic District and Woodvale Historic District were listed on the National Register of Historic Places in 1992.